How Goldsmiths manages its finances is an important issue for our students, staff and stakeholders.

 |Total with USS pension movement included||£170,081,000|

 Importance of cash flow

-If the sum of our cash balance and unused credit facilities is expected to fall below the 30-day mark – ie a situation where we would run out of cash after 30 days if no more money was coming into the College – we have to report this to the Office for Students.
+As part of our commitments to our sector regulator, the Office for Students, we also need to show we have enough cash to be able to continue operating.
+If the sum of our cash balance and unused credit facilities is expected to fall below the 30-day mark – that is, a situation where we would run out of cash within 30 days if no more money was coming into the College – we have to report this to the Office for Students.

 |Net cash inflow from

 |As a percentage of income||14%|

-|Cash and cash equivalents at the end of year||29,939||26,676||29,225||22,059||20,378|
+|Cash and cash equivalents at the end of year||£36,801,000|